HansSchouten/OpenNature/README.md

 # OpenNature
-Free open access (CC0) to information about nature on planet earth.
+> Free open access (CC0) information about nature on planet earth.

+This library aims to provide a free to use image of all species, starting with birds.